Only got a week to spend in Egypt and working out how to make the most of your family vacation time?

 Today is probably the day you and the kids have been dreaming of – that moment you first set your eyes on the Great Pyramids of Giza.
 You can walk right up to the pyramids, take a camel ride, even visit under Khufu pyramid if you wish (additional charges), as well as see the Sphinx in this one large and sprawling site.

-This is a very busy day for the kids so we suggest a very early night ready for another huge day 3 and early start as you transfer to Upper Egypt for the remainder of your Egypt trip.
+This is a very busy day for the kids so we suggest a very early night ready for another huge day 3 and an early start as you transfer to Upper Egypt for the remainder of your Egypt trip.

 Day 3 Egypt Itinerary: Cairo to Luxor